awaismemon26/Todoify/README.md

 ### Backend Projects
 1. TodoifyData (This classlibrary just mimiks a Database and classes which contains the data).
-2- TodofyDataManager.Library (This classlibrary is just a layer between API and Database i.e TodoifyData.
+2. TodoifyDataManager.Library (This classlibrary is just a layer between API and Database i.e TodoifyData.
 We don't want our API to directly fetch data from Database so this layer which has DataAccess)
+3. TodoifyDataManager (This is a Web API which front end Library can use to talk to database, any database operation have to go through an API.)

+### Frontend Projects
+1. TodoifyUI.Library (This classlibary basically gets the data from API, this library has API helpers)
+2. TodofiyWPF (WPF Application which fetches data from TodoifyUI Libaray and knows nothing about the database and backend system, it only talks to UI library, doing this way we could add multiple user interfaces in the future and do not have to change the code)